laurahetz/sabot/README.md

 The benchmarking suite takes as input a `.json` file containing the descriptions of all benchmarks to run.

-The script `cmd/config-gen.sh` helps with the creation of this config file saved as `./app/benchmarks/configs.json`.
+The script `cmd/config-gen.sh` helps with the creation of config files for different purposes:
-It asks (interactively) for the following inputs:
-  - **Number of threads** to use (per server) for experiments that simulate all clients.
-  - **Size of benchmark suite** to create:
+  - Full set of benchmarks: `app/benchmarks/configs_full.json` contains all benchmark configurations to run the experiments described in our paper.
-    - `f`: full test suite used in our paper.
-Please note that the hardware (memory) requirements and runtime are higher for these benchmarks.
-    - `s`: small test suite suitable.
-The parameters are chosen to allow testing of the code on commodity hardware and in less time compared to the full benchmarks.
+  - Small set of benchmarks: `app/benchmarks/configs_small.json` contains a reduced set of benchmark configurations to run experiments in shorter time and on hardware with less memory.
+  - Test set of benchmarks: `app/benchmarks/configs_test.json` contains basic test configurations.

 ```shell
 ./cmd/config-gen.sh